1. StreamNative Cloud

-This document describes how to connect to your Pulsar cluster using the Kafka CLI tool (v3.1.0) through the OAuth2 authentication plugin.
+This section describes how to connect to your Pulsar cluster using the Kafka CLI tool through OAuth2 authentication.

 Steps